AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Third Eye of Insight.*** You open a third eye to see into the spirit realm; the calming, pastel plane of the Kami.
 You can see into the Ethereal Plane with this third eye.
 You also gain Advantage on Wisdom (Insight) checks and can tell whether someone is lying when looking at them with your third eye.

 ***Tranquility.*** You have replaced your Ferocity with Tranquility, the ability to grow from failure.
 You still gain Tranquility when you fail a D20 test, but you now gain 1 Tranquility for each ally within 30 feet of you at the start of your turn in combat while not Incapacitated, rather than gaining Ferocity for creatures adjacent to you.
-You no longer have an features that rely on your Ferocity.
+You no longer have any features that rely on your Ferocity.

 ***Refocus.*** You no longer have the desire to rampage, and instead learn to focus yourself and others in the heat of battle.
 If you start your turn with 15 or more Ferocity, you must make a Wisdom Saving Throw (DC equal to your current Tranquility).
 If you fail you must spend your Action to create a healing wave, expending all of your Tranquility to restore a number of Hit Points equal to the Tranquility spent to yourself and all allies within 30 feet.
 You can choose to fail this Saving Throw.